Our colleagues at NOVA Parking have announced some exciting changes to how you pay for hourly parking.

 - GPA at last school attended and/or NOVA GPA below the established minimum.

-ATI TEAS taken outside of applicable period
+ATI TEAS taken outside of the applicable period

-Test Scores are older than allowed for your program.
+Test Scores that are older than allowed for your program.
 Please check our ATI TEAS post for the time frames.

 If your application was marked ineligible, it will have been for one of the above reasons.
 Students are invited to correct any errors they may have made and apply during the subsequent application period for their desired program of study.